opera-gaming/mcp-gsheets/README.md

 ## Deployment Options

-### Option 1: Multi-User Web OAuth + JWT (Recommended for Teams)
+### Option 1: Multi-User Hosted MCP Server (Current Implementation)

-Run as a web service with centralized authentication.
+Run as a hosted MCP server with web-based OAuth authentication.
 Users authorize once via web UI and receive a JWT token to use with their MCP clients.

 **Quick Start:**